Azerbaijani Land Forces: History

-In summer 1992, the Defense Ministry of Azerbaijan, following a resolution by the Azerbaijani president on the privatization of units and formations in Azerbaijani territory, forwarded an ultimatum demanding control over vehicles and armaments of the 135th and 139th motorized rifle regiments of the 295th Motor Rifle Division.
+In summer 1992, the Defence Ministry of Azerbaijan, following a resolution by the Azerbaijani president on the privatization of units and formations in Azerbaijani territory, forwarded an ultimatum demanding control over vehicles and armaments of the 135th and 139th motorized rifle regiments of the 295th Motor Rifle Division.
 The transfer of the property of the 4th Army (except for over half the equipment of the 366th Guards Motor Rifle Regiment of the 23rd Division captured by Armenian armed formations in 1992 during the regiment's withdrawal from Stepanakert) and the 49th Arsenal was completed in 1992.
 Thus, by the end of 1992, the Azerbaijani Government received arms and military hardware sufficient for approximately three motor rifle divisions with prescribed army units.
 The stores and equipment of the 75th Division were handed over to the Nakhchivan government.
 The former Division HQs may have contributed to the formation of corps headquarters.

 Twenty-first century

 Azerbaijan reorganized its army, and has been preparing its armed forces for possible action against Armenian forces in Nagorno-Karabakh.
 Intermittent fighting continued, most recently breaking out into the 2020 Nagorno-Karabakh conflict.

 Azerbaijan has contracted with Turkey for troop training to strengthen its armed forces.
 This is necessary in view of deficiencies that Jane's World Armies said in 2004 included huge problems in training, equipping and motivating its soldiers; corruption in its ranks; and a highly politicized officer corps.
-The Soviet Army tradition of dedovshchina, institutionalized hazing, appears to be continuing in the armed forces as of 2008.
-The quality and readiness of much of the army's equipment, Jane's said, is also a problem, as a decade of poor maintenance and chronic shortages of spare parts means that many systems are not operational, or cannibalised for parts.
+The Soviet Army tradition of dedovshchina, institutionalized hazing, appeared to be continuing in the armed forces as of 2008.
+The quality and readiness of much of the army's equipment, Jane's said, is also a problem, as a decade of poor maintenance and chronic shortages of spare parts meant that many systems were not operational, or cannibalised for parts.
 Azerbaijan has the second-highest military expenditure in CIS.
-Azerbaijan's defense spending is second only to Russia's within the Commonwealth of Independent States.
+Azerbaijan's defence spending is second only to Russia's within the Commonwealth of Independent States.

 During the 2020 Nagorno-Karabakh conflict, the Azerbaijani army was widely accused of committing war crimes against Armenian soldiers and civilians.
-Human Rights Watch and Amnesty International both condemned Azerbaijan’s “indiscriminate” shelling of Armenian civilians, including the use of cluster munitions.
+Human Rights Watch and Amnesty International both condemned Azerbaijan's "indiscriminate" shelling of Armenian civilians, including the use of cluster munitions.
 In addition, videos of Azerbaijani soldiers mistreating or executing captive Armenians were circulated online and received widespread condemnation.